zmandel/Plus-for-Trello/README.md

 1. This was my first nontrivial javascript chrome extension (2012) and I was just learning javascript then.

 1.5.
 Dont worry, I come from a strong C++ background and "big software company" standards for coding, testing and reviewing.
-I also know how to plan list numbering well.
+Im also an expert in markdown list numbering.

 2. As a point to really learn javascript, sometimes I did not use libraries or advanced time-saving features.
 Or maybe Chrome didnt support it back then.